NikaMelashvili/Bankist/README.md

 # Bankist

-A bank application using JavaScript, based on a course by Jonas Schmedtmann, where most of the functionality relies on ES6 array methods such as map, filter, reduce, splice, slice and find.
-Chained functions are utilized extensively to achieve detailed results.
-This project serves as an excellent demonstration of my knowledge in working with arrays in JavaScript.
+A bank application developed using JavaScript, as per a course by Jonas Schmedtmann, heavily reliant on ES6 array methods such as map, filter, reduce, splice, slice, and find.
+Extensive use of chained functions showcases a comprehensive understanding of working with arrays in JavaScript.
+The project serves as an exemplary demonstration of my array manipulation skills.
+Moreover, the application utilizes the Internationalization API to provide localization-based features.
+Additionally, the manipulation of setTimeout and setInterval methods contributes to achieving various functionalities showcased on the hosted website.

 #How it works